nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 In Google Cloud Platform's BigQuery, clustering and partitioning are optimization techniques used to improve query performance and manage costs when working with large datasets.

+## Indexing:
+An index is a data structure that improves the speed of data retrieval operations on a database table.

+**Use in BigQuery**: While BigQuery doesn’t support traditional indexing like other databases, leveraging partitioning and clustering effectively serves a similar purpose by optimizing data access paths.

 # Partitioning
 Partitioning involves dividing a large database table into smaller, more manageable **segments** called partitions, making it easier and more efficient to query large datasets.